 Colleagues – If you’re inviting your favorite co-workers, you should try to keep them together.
 Depending on space and personality, you might also mix them in with your college buddies, extended relatives or with your spouse’s co-workers.

 #2 - Create a digital event floor plan

-Instead of trying to hand-illustrate a seating chart (then redo it every time you change your mind), you should use an online seating chart tool like Planning Pod or AllSeated that lets you easily create, adjust, print and share a comprehensive wedding seating chart via the Internet or PDFs.
+Instead of trying to hand-illustrate a seating chart (then redo it every time you change your mind), you should use an online seating chart tool like the one included in Planning Pod's wedding event and venue management software or in AllSeated that lets you easily create, adjust, print and share a comprehensive wedding seating chart via the Internet or PDFs.
 An added bonus is that programs like these let you create reusable floor plan and seating chart templates for indoor or outdoor weddings so you can build multiple variations of your wedding design before deciding on the one you like the most.

 Note: Free tools like MS Word and Excel as well as Google Docs and Sheets are great for managing guest lists and information in tables, but these tools aren't designed for drawing, illustrating or laying things out, so you will want a tool specifically built for creating room layouts.